beremiz/beremiz/README.md

 Beremiz consists of two components:

-* Integrated Development Environment (IDE), [Beremiz.py](https://bitbucket.org/automforge/beremiz/src/tip/Beremiz.py?at=default).
-It's running on user's computer and is used to write/compile/debug PLC programs and control PLC runtime.
+* Integrated Development Environment (IDE), Beremiz.py.
+It is running on user's computer and is used to write/compile/debug PLC programs and control PLC runtime.
-* Reference runtime implementation in python, [Beremiz_service.py](https://bitbucket.org/automforge/beremiz/src/tip/Beremiz_service.py?at=default).
+* Reference runtime implementation in python, Beremiz_service.py.
 It's running on target platform, communicates with I/O and executes PLC program.

 See official [Beremiz website](http://www.beremiz.org/) for more information.